isomerpages/moe-serangoonsec/_about-us/School History.md

 To mark the new millennium, in 2001, the school moved to its present premises at 11 Upper Serangoon View and continues to provide a student-centric, values-driven education.
 In 2018, Serangoon Secondary celebrated its 90th anniversary.

-Click [here](https://drive.google.com/file/d/1Ha1pfBE7na9GLQ6sh-cEWpKfYgbvq8Lg/view?usp=sharing) to read about our school's 80th anniversary.
+Click [here](https://drive.google.com/file/d/1dsASdpE0p87QPksObKo1-QtBv-WAKMkM/view?usp=sharing) to download our school's 70th anniversary magazine.

-Click [here](https://drive.google.com/file/d/1dsASdpE0p87QPksObKo1-QtBv-WAKMkM/view?usp=sharing) to read about our school's 70th anniversary.
+Click [here](https://drive.google.com/file/d/1Ha1pfBE7na9GLQ6sh-cEWpKfYgbvq8Lg/view?usp=sharing) to download our school's 80th anniversary magazine.

 <hr>